AgVicCodes/email_subscription_pipeline/README.md

 Created faker script to simulate new signup activity

-Next is to use Airflow to create cron job for periodic simulaton of actua signup activity
+Next is to use Airflow to create cron job for periodic simulaton of actual signup activity